rimolive/openshift-development-workshop/workshop/deploy.md

 Deploy
 ======
-Now we have the `frontent` application up and running, we will publish the `guestbook-service` microservice.
+Now we have the `frontend` application up and running, we will publish the `guestbook-service` microservice.
 Since it contains a custom process to build the code, we will first build it locally and then add the image to our OpenShift internal registry before deploy in our project.

 Building the `guestbook-service` application
 --------------------------------------------